|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Correction programs available:

-Employer Y cannot correct this mistake under SCP, which is limited to insignificant operational problems.
+Employer Y can’t correct this mistake under SCP because the mistake isn’t an operational failure.
 This mistake is the result of failing to keep the plan language up to date.
 To retain plan qualification, the employer must correct this mistake under VCP.

 Voluntary Correction Program:

-Employer Y would make a VCP submission to the IRS under Revenue Procedure 2018-52, using Form 14568, Model VCP Compliance Statement, and Form 14568-C, Model VCP Compliance Statement - Schedule 3 SEPs and SARSEPs.
-The user fee for VCP submissions is based upon the current value of all IRAs that are associated with the SARSEP plan.
-For example, if the value is between $0 and $500,000, the user fee is $1,500.
-If the value of all IRAs exceeds $500,000, the user fee will be higher.
+If the plan is not under audit, Employer Y may make a VCP submission to the IRS under Revenue Procedure 2019-19 via the Pay.gov website following the procedures in Section 11.
+Employer Y uses Form 14568, Model VCP Compliance Statement (PDF), including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs (PDF) to identify the failure and describe how it’s being fixed.
+User fees for VCP submissions are generally based upon the current value of all IRAs that are associated with the SARSEP plan.

 Audit Closing Agreement Program: